Filter-Bubble/filterbubbel-nlp/60_New_work.md

 used predicted POS for DEP.
 Lemmas done using original lemmatizer trained on alpino dataset.

-Models retrained on the combined Lassy and Alpino treebanks.
+Models retrained on the combined Lassy and Alpino treebanks, always using gold tokenization.
 Where applicable, wordvectors from Fasttext trained on the AEM corpus are used.

 # Pre-trained word vectors